-- Matthew Smith, Chief Operating Officer If a conflict is identified, the Director concerned may - Jill Waters, Retail Director
+- Matthew Smith, Chief Operating Officer - Jill Waters, Retail Director

 Conflicts of interest

 NS&I has policies and procedures in place to ensure that Directors make decisions independent of personal interests.

 Directors are required to notify the board of any relevant positions held or other interests as they occur.
 These are recorded in the register of Directors' interests, which is published on our website: